python-websockets/websockets/docs/security.rst

 ------------

-``websockets`` implements additional limits on the amount of data it accepts in order to mimimize exposure to security vulnerabilities.
+``websockets`` implements additional limits on the amount of data it accepts in order to minimize exposure to security vulnerabilities.

 In the opening handshake, ``websockets`` limits the number of HTTP headers to 256 and the size of an individual header to 4096 bytes.
 These limits are 10 to 20 times larger than what's expected in standard use cases.
-They're hardcoded.
+They're hard-coded.
 If you need to change them, monkey-patch the constants in ``websockets.http``.